Its-Ashif/Trilix_travel_management_app/README.md

 # trilix

-<c> A travel management app </c>
+<center> A travel management app </center>

-## Getting Started
+## Prototype

-This project is a starting point for a Flutter application.
+This app is an working prototype that uses the local API's and local payment system to demonstrate the app in working condition.

 A few resources to get you started if this is your first Flutter project: